-The Citizens' Benefit Fund was established in 1993 following the sale of the city-owned Roseville Hospital.
-The proceeds were placed in a trust and a portion of the interest earned each year is made available for grants with the purpose of improving the quality of life for the citizens of Roseville.
-Public agencies, schools and non-profit 501(c)3 or 501(c)4 are eligible to apply.
+The Citizens' Benefit Fund (CBF) was established in 1993 following the sale of the city-owned Roseville Community Hospital to Sutter Health for $14.8 million.
+Roseville Community Hospital was built on 8.5 acres located along Sunrise Avenue between Oak Ridge Drive and Frances Drive and operated at this location for 45 years.
+The proceeds from the sale of the 225-bed facility were placed in a trust.
+A portion of the interest earned each year is made available for grants with the purpose of improving the quality of life for the citizens of Roseville.
+Non-profit 501(c)3 or 501(c)4, schools and private schools (see information on private school eligibility on the Grant Guidelines) who serve citizens of Roseville are eligible to apply.
+The first grants were awarded in 1994.

 Learn about the history of the Citizen's Benefit Fund and the Grants process in this short video.